wix-incubator/eslint-plugin-lodash/README.md

 # Configuration

-Add `plugins` section and specify ESLint-Plugin-Lodash as a plugin.
+Add a `plugins` section and specify ESLint-Plugin-Lodash as a plugin.
 You can additionally add settings for the plugin.

 ### Shared Rule Settings